-Directions 4 - Continue along Custom House Quay.
-Shortly before the bridge, look on the right hand side for a stone building with arched windows and doorways, which is the Old Fish Market.
-Stop opposite this building and listen to Track 5.

-5. Fishy tales The Old Fish Market

-The Old Fish Market was built in 1855 and was where fishermen came to sell their daily catches.
+Continue along Custom House Quay.
+Shortly before the bridge, look on the right hand side for a stone building with arched windows and doorways.
+This is the Old Fish Market.
+Stop outside this building.
+5. Fishy tales The Old Fish Market The Old Fish Market was built in 1855 and was where fishermen came to sell their daily catches.
 As you will have noticed there is still a fishing fleet based in Weymouth harbour.
 You can often see nets, cranes and lobster pots by the quayside.
-Depending on the time of day many of the boats might be tied up too.

-Although some of the fishing is still commercial, some is recreational too.
+Depending on the time of day many of the fishing boats might be there too.
+Although some of the fishing is still commercial, some is recreational.
 Some fishermen maintain a living by renting out their boats for sea fishing.
 This is actually nothing new; Weymouth has been a popular site for sea fishing since the 1800s and has held many international competitions.